fabi6ferreira/countdown-timer/README.md

 git clone git@github.com:fabi6ferreira/countdown-time.git
 ```

-After building, the application will be found in the project's `release` directory.
+After building, the application will be opened on your `default browser`.

-### @Fábio Ferreira
+## @Fábio Ferreira